tier4/AWSIM/docs/Components/Environment/CreatePCD/index.md

 1. OSM file will be imported as `OsmDataContainer`.

 ## Setup an Environment
-Fora mapping an `Environment` prefab is needed.
+For mapping an `Environment` prefab is needed.
 The easiest way is to create a new *Scene* and import the `Environment` *prefab* into it.
-Details on how to do this can be found on [this tutorial page](../AddANewScene/AddAScene/#add-an-environment-prefab).
+Details on how to do this can be found on [this tutorial page](../../../../Components/Environment/AddNewEnvironment/AddEnvironment/).

 ## Setup a Vehicle
 Create a `Vehicle` *GameObject* in the *Hierarchy* view.